 What is Ransomware?

-Ransomware (definition): An online attack perpetrated by cybercriminals who demand a ransom to release their hold on encrypted or stolen data.
-In the past decade, attacks that fall under the ‘ransomware’ umbrella have evolved from a consumer-level nuisance of fake anti-virus products, to sophisticated malware with advanced encryption capabilities that now primarily targets public and private sector organizations.
+Ransomware: An online attack perpetrated by cybercriminals who demand a ransom to release their hold on encrypted or stolen data.
+In the past decade, attacks that fall under the ‘ransomware’ umbrella have evolved from a consumer-level nuisance of fake anti-virus products to sophisticated malware with advanced encryption capabilities that now primarily target public and private sector organizations.

 Ransomware has evolved along a third axis, as well: the extortion-like business model threat actors use to force payment from victims.
 If victims fail to pay within the allotted time, criminals escalate the attack and threaten to release confidential data publicly, or even auction it to the highest bidder on the dark web.
 And in yet another evolutionary twist, ransomware is now sometimes blended with destructive attacks, ultimately aimed at destroying and disrupting operations despite claims to release the data once the ransom is paid.